-- Eat a healthy diet by following MyPlate.
-Make sure to include plenty of fruits and vegetables in your diet as well as whole grains, low-fat or non-fat dairy, and lean sources of portion.
+- Eat a healthy diet by following MyPlate – Include plenty of fruits and vegetables in your diet as well as whole grains, low-fat or non-fat dairy, and lean sources of protein.
 Choose foods low in saturated fat and cholesterol and high in fiber.
 Limit sodium in your diet to keep your blood pressure in check.
 To find out more about healthy food choices, visit chosemyplate.gov.

-- Exercise Regularly.
-Not only does physical activity help you maintain your weight, it helps lower cholesterol and blood pressure.
+- Exercise Regularly – Not only does physical activity help you maintain your weight, it also helps lower cholesterol and blood pressure.
 Check out my blog post on Feeling Fit for more information about how much and what types of exercise you should be doing.

-- Don’t smoke.
-Your risk for heart disease is greatly increased by smoking cigarettes.
-Visit the Center for Disease Control’s website for tips on how to quit smoking.
+- Don’t smoke – Your risk for heart disease is greatly increased by smoking cigarettes.
+Visit the Center for Disease Control for tips to quit smoking.

 - Limit alcohol use.
 Too much alcohol causes high blood pressure and takes a toll on your heart health.
 If you would like more information on alcohol and heart health, you can visit the website for the American Heart Association.

 Reduce your risk for heart disease by creating a healthy lifestyle.
 A healthy diet is a great place to start.
 As you make better choices of what goes into your body, you’ll feel better.
 When you feel better, other healthy behaviors will be easier to conquer.